 However, when it comes to enhancing the fire safety of your premises, the all-important alarm should never be overlooked.
 And, that means much more than just installing a standard alarm.

 At the center of your fire safety setup, your fire alarm needs to be maintained to the highest of standards.

 This is why weekly fire alarm testing is essential.
 In fact, for commercial properties, weekly fire tests are a legal obligation.
 This is why today, we answer a few frequently asked questions on the subject, informing you of the dos and don’ts when conducting these regular tests.

 As well as testing the alarm system itself, these checks also reinforce the sound of the alarm and the fire exit plan to staff members.
 So, be sure to conduct the test every week at the same time and during working hours.
 It is also worth checking that all people in all areas of the building can hear the alarm.

 Should I inform the authorities I am testing the alarm?

-The majority of intelligent fire alarm system are ‘monitored’, meaning they immediately inform the authorities when sounded.
+The majority of the intelligent fire alarm systems are ‘monitored’, meaning they immediately inform the authorities when sounded.
 This is why prior to testing you need to contact your ARC (Alarm Receiving Centre).
 However, it is important to contact them again following the test to make sure the signal went through and two-way communication is working.

 What should I look for on the panel?